ncatlab/nlab-content/pages/3510.md

 +-- {: .num_prop}
 ###### Proposition

-Both these adjunctions are [[Quillen equivalence]]s between the [[model structure for quasi-categories]] on simplicial sets and the Rezk model structure for complete Segal spaces on bisimplicial sets.
+Both these adjunctions are [[Quillen equivalences]] between the [[model structure for quasi-categories]] on simplicial sets and the Rezk model structure for complete Segal spaces on bisimplicial sets.

 =--